They are a group of muscles located in the legs.

 The fibula has a fixing role for many muscles in the leg, some of which are involved and extend to the foot.

-Ankle dynamics pass through the talocrural joint and allow dorsiflexion (flexion) and plantar flexion (extension) movements.
+Ankle dynamics pass through the talocrural joint and allow dorsiflexion (flexion) and plantarflexion (extension) movements.

 Anatomy of the peroneal muscles

-The peroneal muscles are a group of muscles that originate from the fibula (lower part of the leg bone) and for this reason, these are also known as fibularis muscles.
+The peroneal muscles are a group of muscles that originate from the fibula (lower part of the leg bone), and for this reason, these are also known as fibularis muscles.

-All of these muscles attach to the bones of the middle foot called the tarsal and metatarsals, which are present between the ankle bones and the toes.
+These muscles attach to the bones of the middle foot called the tarsal and metatarsals, which are present between the ankle bones and the toes.

 The peroneus longus and brevis muscles are present on the lateral side of the leg, while the peroneal plexus is present on the anterior side.